Reasonable Adjustments in the Workplace

 What counts as “reasonable”?

-It depends on:
+This usually depends on:

-Common adjustments for neurodivergent employees
+Common adjustments that help neurodivergent employees

 - Flexible working hours or remote/hybrid options